Dinger's Aviation Pages

 Crewing the Wellesley

 The unusual configuration of the Wellesley often confuses the casual observer.
 The canopy over the gunner's position looks a little like a "second cockpit" and some people assume the aircraft could be piloted from there, serving as a two-seat trainer aircraft.
-In fact, Vickers had designed a complete "drop-in" set of modules and controls, complete with a new fixed windscreen but otherwise open cockpit, to allow for the aircraft to be converted to just that purpose (described and illustrated in the Wellesley's service manual AP1524A).
+In fact, Vickers had designed a complete "drop-in" set of modules and controls, complete with a new fixed windscreen but otherwise open cockpit, to allow for the aircraft to be converted to just that purpose (described and illustrated in the Wellesley's service manual, AP1524A).
 However this seems to have been rarely, if ever, used.
 On the standard Wellesley the position was devoted to the gunner.
-Behind the gunner's position were the radio equipment and connecting the gunner and pilot positions was a cabin to accommodate the third crewman who could operate as observer/ navigator from that position or move forward to a position under the pilot where a set of windows looked forward under the engine and a hatch with a Mark IX bomb-sight enabled him to perform the duties of bomb-aimer.
+Behind the gunner's position was the radio equipment and connecting the gunner and pilot positions was a cabin that could accommodate a third crewman (although there was no proper seat provided) who could operate as observer/navigator from that position or move forward to a position under the pilot where a set of windows looked forward under the engine and a hatch with a Mark IX bomb-sight enabled him to perform the duties of bomb-aimer.
 Although crude and cramped by modern standards the Wellesley was quite luxurious compared to the earlier generation of biplane aircraft.

 The view looking forward to the pilot's position with the pilot's seat folded back so that you can see the instrument panel.
 Below the pilot is the bomb-aiming position with its window.
 Note the geodetic construction.